Vaccines, management in focus as GSK, AstraZeneca report

-(Reuters) - GlaxoSmithKline Plc and AstraZeneca Plc publish quarterly results this week, with Britain’s two biggest drugmakers both facing pressure from different quarters.
+GlaxoSmithKline Plc (GSK.L) and AstraZeneca Plc (AZN.L) publish quarterly results this week, with Britain's two biggest drugmakers both facing pressure from different quarters.

 AstraZeneca was one of the leaders in the global race to develop a COVID-19 vaccine but has faced a series of controversies.